ucc23/ucc/_pages/FAQ.md

 ## How can I cite the UCC?

-If you used the UCC please reference its original [article](https://doi.org/10.1093/mnras/stad2826):
+If you used the UCC please reference its original
+<a data-umami-event="orig_article" href="https://doi.org/10.1093/mnras/stad2826">article</a>:

 {% raw %}
 ```